zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 This is English as a Second Language Podcast episod e 926.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for E ducational Development in beautiful Los Angeles, California.

 Go to our website at ESLPod.com.
-Download a Learnin g Guide for this episode by becoming a member of ESL Podcast.
+Download a Learning Guide for this episode by becoming a member of ESL Podcast.

 On this episode, we are going to talk about sports,  and in particular, how you can get an  advantage – how you can do better than othe r people in sports.
 Let’s get started.